ramijames/feedl/README.md

-# Feed Loom
+# Feedl

-Feed Loom is a way to manage the bulk downloading of MP3s for Podcasts via RSS feeds.
+Feedl is a way to manage the bulk downloading of MP3s for Podcasts via RSS feeds.
 You can then copy these wherever you'd like so that you can listen to them offline.

 ## Running the app locally